Not knowing how much money you should bet and raise is a very common mistake among beginners.

 If there is $400 in the pot and we bet $100 (25% of the pot) the pot would grow to $500.
 That means it would cost him $100 to have a chance of winning a pot of $500.

 How do we calculate his pot odds?
-We divide the pot size of $500 by the number of chips it would cost him to win the pot: $500/$100 = 5:1 or 20%.
-His pot odds are 20% in this scenario.
+We divide the pot size of $500 by the number of chips it would cost him to win the pot: $500/$100 = 5:1.
+His pot odds are 5 to 1 in this scenario.

-If his pot odds exceed the odds of completing his hand, he should continue to play.
-In other words, the percentage number of his pot odds would be smaller than the percentage number of our draw chance:
+If his pot odds exceed the odds of completing his hand, he should continue to play:

-The pot odd percentage of 20% is smaller than the percentage of 23.69% for completing his flush, so he should call.
+The pot odds are greater than the odds of completing his flush, so he should call.

 We could have avoided this scenario by changing the pot odds in our favor.